Amtrak Floridain

 Amtrak’s Floridian: Train Schedule & Guide

-The Floridian takes you on a journey through the Midwest, over the Allegheny Mountains, and offers stunning views of Harper’s Ferry along the historic B&O Line.
-You will travel through the scenic Potomac Valley to Washington, DC.
-From there, the train heads south toward Florida’s sunny beaches, vibrant cities, and a range of family-friendly attractions such as Disney World, Universal Studios, and more, ensuring a great time for everyone in the family.
+From there, the train heads south toward Florida’s sunny beaches, vibrant cities, and a range of family-friendly attractions, including Disney World, Universal Studios, and more, ensuring a great time for everyone in the family.
 If you want to take Amtrak to Disney, check out my article, which will help guide you from the rails to Main Street!

 Here is an article about my experience aboard the Floridian.